abdarahman-shaheen/Lab06-Zoo/README.md

    - Even though `m1` and `m2` are declared as `Mammals`, they can still access the overridden methods specific to their subclasses (`Sleep()` and `Eat()`).
    - This allows different types of mammals to be treated uniformly as `Mammals` while invoking their specific behaviors.

-2. Polymorphism with the `Reptile` class:
+2. Polymorphism with the `Reptile` class.

    - `Reptile` is a superclass that defines common properties and behaviors of Reptiles.
    - `Snake` is a subclass of `Reptile` and inherits its properties and behaviors.
    - The object `r1` is created as an instance of `Snake` but is declared as `Reptile`.